Peytonjohnhall/NationalIQScores/ReadMe.md

 - Changed character vector/string value from "Congo" to "Democratic Republic of the Congo" for compatibility with "joinCountryData2Map" function from the "rworldmap" package (row 173, column 2).

 - Changed character vector/string value from "Congo Republic" to "Republic of the Congo" for compatibility with "joinCountryData2Map" function from the "rworldmap" package (row 176, column 2).

+- Changed character vector/string value from "Eswatini" to "Swaziland" for compatibility with "joinCountryData2Map" function from the "rworldmap" package (row 160, column 2).